Child Relocation and Custody Orders

 In many cases, the parent who wishes to relocate has to follow strict guidelines before relocating with the child.
 If you are a parent who is looking to relocate or the mother or father of your child has relocated without notifying you, it is critical to carefully consider and exercise your rights.

-West Chester PA Attorney for Child Relocation Hearings
+Chester County PA Attorney for Child Relocation Hearings

 The experienced legal team at Ciccarelli Law Offices have a thorough understanding of the laws associated with child custody in Pennsylvania.
 With meeting locations in Lancaster, West Chester, Philadelphia, Kennett Square, Plymouth Meeting, Springfield, King of Prussia, Radnor, and Malvern, our family lawyers are able to provide quality and convenient legal representation to clients throughout the state.